Are Berries Really Cancer Fighting Super Fruits?

 Decreased cancer development is also seen in animals given anthocyanins.

-Ellagic acid is another important phytochemical in virtually all of these mini-fruits.
+Ellagic acid is another important phytochemical in virtually all these mini-fruits.

 An Essential Question Does Remain: